simplereach/sranalytics_wordpress/readme.txt

 3. Go to _Settings -> SimpleReach Analytics_ and enter your PID into the first field.
 Click _Save_.

 == Changelog ==

+= 0.1.6 =
+* Add the ability to set scroll depth to manual for infinite scroll sites

 = 0.1.5 =
 * Remove deprecated author function and iframe feature